runekrauss/freddy/README.md

 To check functionality, I use [Catch2](https://github.com/catchorg/Catch2).
 Existing **tests** are located in the [test directory](test) and serve as a reference for your own DD types.
 When [building the tests](#white_check_mark-tests), an executable is automatically created from each test file.
-To collect test coverage, execute `ctest -T Test -T Coverage` in a terminal.
+To collect code coverage, execute `ctest -T Test -T Coverage` in a terminal.

 A **statistics module** is available to help analyze the behavior of implemented DD types during performance debugging.
 You can enable it with `-DFREDDY_STATS=ON` – for example, to measure the distribution of hash values in a specific